Philight/eshop/wp-content/plugins/iks-menu/readme.txt

 * Supports exporting and importing settings to reuse it again (all settings or just for appearance)
 * Provides various unique settings for your menus
 * Provides 6 free awesome looking skins out of the box: start using skins with clean design right now with just one click.
+* Supports keyboard accessibility: "Tab" & "Enter" navigation + "Focus" state for all elements in menu
 * ...
 Just take a look at screenshots to see all features!

 = PRO Version Features =